felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/pushing-menu.md

 This page explains how you can push and update your menu on Just Eat, and what information about HubRise catalogs can be pushed to the platform.

-## Creating a HubRise Catalog
+## Populating a HubRise Catalog

-To be able to push your menu to Just Eat, you should create a HubRise catalog first.
+To be able to push your menu to Just Eat, you should populate a HubRise catalog first.
 Many apps connected with HubRise, including EPOS solutions, offer the ability to export the menu to HubRise.
 Refer to your connected EPOS documentation on the HubRise website to verify.

 For more information on HubRise catalogs, see [Catalogs](/docs/catalog/).

-## Pushing the Menu From the Configuration Page
+## Publishing the Menu From the Configuration Page

-Once your catalog is present on HubRise, you can publish it on your Just Eat store by following these steps.
+Once your catalog is populated on HubRise, you can publish it on your Just Eat store by following these steps.

 1. Log in to your HubRise account.
 1. Select the location connected with your Just Eat store.